genovezjgf/cv/README.md

 **Master in Business and Administration** in Data Science and Analytics
 University of São Paulo, Brazil * *(Out 2023 - Present)* *

-**Summer School** in Environmental Geodata Statistical Analysis, Modelling and Machine Learning
+**Summer School** in Environmental Statistical Analysis and Machine Learning
 Università degli Studi di Pisa, Italy * *(Jun 2024 - Jun 2024)* *

 **Bachelor in Science** in Biological Science